aik7/Boosting/README.md

 ### Optional packages
 * (Optional): [Gurobi](http://www.gurobi.com/)
-* (Optional): R with RuleFit, randomForest, gbm, and fastAdaboost packages

 ### Note
 * The build was tested on Ubuntu 18.04 (Bionic) as shown in [our TravisCI file](https://github.com/aik7/Boosting/blob/devel/.travis.yml)